barcvk4ba/barcvk4ba.github.io/_pages/where.md

 ![Map View]({% link /assets/images/where/map.png %}){: .align-center }

-The first and second meetings for the month are a mix of social and project day/meetings and we start around 1.00pm.
+The first and second meetings for the month are a mix of social and project day/meetings and we start around 12.00pm with a sausage sizzle.
+This is our regular face to face contact to discuss anything.

+We chat a bunch on the club Discord server in between meeting.
 Weekly teleconferences are held every Thursday 8pm and are by invite.
-This is our regular face to face contact to discuss anything.
-Our business meetings are held 3 times per year at this venue and will include the AGM.